Greg Lewin Music: New Titles

 William Felton (1715-1769) was a vicar-choral at Hereford Cathedral and a virtuoso performer on the organ and harpsichord.
 He published thirty two concertos for 'organ or harpsichord' and two sets of suites for harpsichord.
 This first set of six concertos includes the air and variations known as 'Felton's Gavotte' said to have been performed as the troops of the Young Pretender left Manchester.
 'Felton's Gavotte' was later turned into the song 'Farewell Manchester' .

 OM131 is an edition of the organ part.
 As is often the case, the original publisher included sufficient of the orchestral material to allow the concertos to be performed by the organ alone.
-An edition of the instrumental parts is nearing completion and will be available shortly.

 Modern edition by Greg Lewin.
 Spiral Bound.